-Tl;dr: Get a FREE board deck template for startups and advice on best practice in running effective board meetings with your investors.
+Tl;dr: Get a FREE board presentation deck template for startups and advice on best practice in running effective board meetings with your investors.
 NOTE: If you want it, it gets emailed to you automatically.
 Fill in the download box!

 You’ve raised funds and formality has begun.
 This means monthly or quarterly meetings with your Board and your newly appointed members from investors.
 As per their information rights, they need updates from you.
 Darn.
 Another thing to do!
-To help you, I’ve put together a board deck template to lighten the load.
+To help you, I’ve put together a board presentation template to lighten the load.

 Startup is hard and you don’t always have the answers.
 Fortunately, a good board is at hand to ask the tough questions, provide a sounding board as well hopefully valuable insight.

 As an early stage startup, you are likely going to have meetings with the board monthly, so there is no hiding.
-It’s expected that you will prepare material beforehand.
+It’s expected that you will prepare the material beforehand.

 I’m not going to write a load of boring stuff about what a board meeting is, why you need them etc. (People like Steve Blank cover this stuff to various degrees).
-So, take my word you will have board meetings… and that having a nice board deck template to kick things off will be handy!
+So, take my word you will have board meetings… and that having a nice board presentation template to kick things off will be handy!
 Let’s get into pragmatic stuff 😉

 “Board meetings are the height of insecurity for a CEO.
 Basically, it’s a group of people who can both judge you and fire you based on that judgment.” – Jeff Bonforte Xobni (Exit to Yahoo)

-General advice for board deck material
+General advice for board presentation material

 - Don’t spend too much time making everything perfect unless you are a public company with a thousand staff.
 You need to build your startup.
 Oli Samwer freaks out at MDs if the slides are pretty.
 Use my template and everything will look decent and structured